Women Law

 Women Lawyers’ Group Stands Up for Jessie Liu After DOJ Nomination Scuttled

 Liu, the pinnacle federal prosecutor in Washington and a former Big Law white-collar associate, bumped into opposition on the Senate Judiciary Committee over her past affiliation with the National Association of Women Lawyers, a group that adverse Justice Samuel Alito’s nomination to the U.S. Supreme Court in 2006.
-Liu’s beyond affiliation with the institution mainly irked Republican U.S. Sen. Mike Lee of Utah, a former Alito clerk, who puzzled her conservative bona fides, consisting of her stance on abortion.
+Liu’s beyond affiliation with the institution mainly irked Republican U.S. Sen. Mike Lee of Utah, a former Alito clerk, who puzzled over her conservative bona fides, consisting of her stance on abortion.

 Jessie Liu is one of the greatest, most outstanding humans serving within the Department of Justice.
 She has been an excellent United States lawyer and would have made a top-notch associate attorney general,” Barr said in a declaration Friday after Liu officially withdrew from consideration.
 “I have 0 doubt she might have faithfully achieved my priorities and superior my rule-of-law agenda.
 Because I need Jessie to play a broader function inside the branch, I am appointing her forthwith to be chairwoman of the Attorney General’s Advisory Committee.”